aehrenthal/openapi-to-ts/README.md

 ## Planned Improvements

 - Add an option to run prettier on the generated TS file.
-- Add a warning above the generated TS file that it should not be modified.
 - Allow fetching OpenAPI files from private GitHub repos.
 - Implement additionalProperties.
 - Reduce bundlesize.
 - Allow usage from Node.js and not just the CLI.
 - Cover the codebase with tests.
-- Add an example output file.

 ## Bugs